 - Hard Apple Cider- For a non-alcoholic version try apple cider or a 50/50 mix of chicken stock and unsweetened apple juice.

 - Remove the pork roast from the pan.
 Skim off excess fat and reduce the liquid by ⅓.
-Add the apples and cook until just softened.
-Stir in the reserved bacon and Dijon mustard.

 - To serve, tear the pork roast into large rustic pieces.
 Top with apples and a small amount of the pan sauce.
 Serve the additional pan sauce on the side.

 This pork roast recipe can be easily adapted to be made in a slow cooker.
-The initial prep is the same but can be done a day before.
+The initial prep is the same, but can be done a day before.

-- Fry up the bacon in a heavy bottom pan until crispy and set aside.
+- Fry up the bacon in a heavy-bottom pan until crispy and set aside.

 - In the same pan, brown the seasoned pork shoulder, then place in the crockpot with the onions, sage, hard apple cider, and apple cider vinegar.